Web Analytics Made Easy -

 Definition of Risk

-In order to define risk, one has to define situations like loss, catastrophe or undesirable outcome.
-Risk can be expressed in terms of financial loss, suffering, risk of dying etc. This definition makes clear, that risk can only be valuated relative to a goal.
+To define risk, one has to define situations like loss, catastrophe or undesirable outcome.
+Risk can be expressed in terms of financial loss, suffering, risk of dying etc. This definition makes clear that risk can only be valuated relative to a goal.
 If not mentioned otherwise in this paper, the term risk relates to suffering.

 Definition of Risk-aversion